Watauga Arts Council, farmers market partnering for community pumpkin carving contest

 WATAUGA — The Watauga Arts Council is partnering with the Watauga County Farmers Market to host their annual Community Pumpkin Carving Contest.
 They invite creators of all ages and abilities to try their hand at carving or decorating a locally grown pumpkin.

-The Watauga County Farmers' Market is providing pumpkins from local farms to all contest participants.
-Community members can go to the Watauga County Farmers Market, located at 591 Horn in the West Dr., in Boone to pick up a free pumpkin and register for our pumpkin carving contest.
+The Watauga County Farmers’ Market provided pumpkins from local farms to all contest participants.
+Community members could go to the Watauga County Farmers Market, located at 591 Horn in the West Dr., in Boone to pick up a free pumpkin and register for our pumpkin carving contest.
 Community members do not have to use a Farmers Market pumpkin to enter, but it is encouraged.

-Representatives from Watauga Arts Council will be at the Farmers market handing out pumpkins on Oct.
+Representatives from Watauga Arts Council were at the Farmers market handing out pumpkins on Oct.
 23, from 9 a.m. to noon.
-Their board member, Leila Jackson, will demonstrate her pumpkin carving skills and offer tips to registrants.
-Paints and paint pens will be available for any kids (or adults) who want to decorate and submit their pumpkin at the farmers market that day.
+Their board member, Leila Jackson, demonstrated her pumpkin carving skills and offered tips to registrants.
+Paints and paint pens was available for any kids (or adults) who wanted to decorate and submit their pumpkin at the farmers market that day.
 Teens and adults can bring their own carving tools to carve along if desired and at their own risk.

 A representative from the Farmers Market and the Arts Council will judge the pumpkins.
 An adult and a youth will be awarded each category, “Carved” and “Decorated”, on Saturday by 11 a.m.
 Community members do not have to be there in person to win.
 Creators may take their pumpkins home or leave them for us to bring to the Jones Jones House Community Center to be on display for the Boone Boo!